liquidcarbon/affinity/README.md

 data.to_parquet(...)                # ⚒️ data types, annotations in Parquet metadata
 ```

+## How it works

+Affinity does not replace any dataframe library, but can be used with any package you like.

+The `af.Dataset` is a base class that defines the behavior of children data classes:
+- the concise class definition carries the annotations and expected data types
+- subclass attributes (vectors) can be represented by any array (numpy, pandas, polars, arrow)
+- subclass instances can be constructed from any scalars or iterables
+- subclass instances can be cast into any dataframe flavor, and exported to any format that your favorite dataframes support

 ## Motivation

 Once upon a time, relational databases met object-oriented programming, and gave rise to object-relational mapping.
 Django ORM and SQLAlchemy unlocked the ability to represent database entries as python objects, with attributes for columns and relations, and methods for create-read-update-delete (CRUD) transactions.
 These scalar data elements (numbers, strings, booleans) carry a lot of meaning: someone's name or email or account balance, amounts of available items, time of important events.
 They change relatively frequently, one row at a time, and live in active, fast memory (RAM).